gdunshea/VAL_OTU_ID/README.md

 **REASSIGN only occurs when the target congener is geographically CONFIRMED or PLAUSIBLE in your study area.**

-This prevents incorrect reassignments like:
+To use an example from data derived from Norwegian coastal waters,  this prevents incorrect reassignments like:
-- ASV matches *Clupea pallasii* (Pacific herring) at 99.4%
+- ASV matches *Clupea pallasii* (Pacific herring) at 99.4% in database
-- ASV matches *Clupea harengus* (Atlantic herring) at 98.8%
+- ASV matches *Clupea harengus* (Atlantic herring) at 98.8%  in database, flagging potential reassignment,
 - *C. pallasii* is NOT in Norwegian waters
 - **Result**: KEEP *C. harengus* (not reassign to non-local species)